camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 ---
 id: camunda-api-rest-guidelines
 title: "Guidelines"
-description: "Learn about the basic guidelines , structures, and conventions of the Camunda 8 REST API."
+description: "Learn about the basic guidelines, structures, and conventions of the Camunda 8 REST API."
 ---

-# API guidelines

-As outlined below in this document, we follow a mix of proposed standards and best practices for RESTful design and implementation consistently across all components.
+Camunda follows a mix of proposed standards and best practices for RESTful design and consistent implementation across all components.
 This ensures customers working across all component APIs have a consistent and expected experience without having to study our API reference material or perform “validation testing” to see how our APIs respond.

 ## Naming conventions